tmatthewj/100-days-of-code/log.md

 *Today’s Progress*:  Read about how to setup a project on Vue and the different components involved.
 Also learned a bit about node packaging - how it works, why package-lock, package.json exist etc. Also ended the session by creating a Vue project using vue-cli.
 Next steps - learn how Vue-ex and Vue-router works.

+*Day 12: August 16, 2018*

+*Today’s Progress*:  The previous day I got hands on with Basim’s typewriting demo.
+One thing I understood is that my motivation is also to learn a bit more about how an app works and how Vue works instead of just focusing on the front-end alone or Vue specifics.
+This is because my overall understanding is still shallow and that needs to improve.
+I learned a bit about reactive programming and how it has it’s roots built on the oop concept of observer pattern.
+Tutorial I followed - Build a reactivity system by Vue Mastery.

+*Day 13: August 18, 2018*

+*Today’s Progress*: I continued with the 2nd tutorial on the Advanced Component section where Evan You talks about how they are rewriting the reactivity system with the library called Proxies in Vue 2.x.
+This tutorial, I thought would give me more perspective on reactive programming.
+But I found it difficult to follow and look a while to complete.(link - https://www.vuemastery.com/courses/advanced-components/evan-you-on-proxies) Lesson - I will now start looking at getting started with the app instead of pure theory session.

+*Day 14: August 19, 2018*

+*Today’s Progress*: Started following a tutorial for to-do app that I could understand and relate to much better because of the learnings. https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2 .
+Will be continuing with this to complete a basic prototype of to-do app.

+*Day 15: August 21, 2018*

+*Today’s Progress*:  Continued working on the todo-app tutorial by scotch.io.
+I got stuck pretty early in the steps, something to do with how I’m referencing a component in another file.
+Even though I didn’t get through to solve the problem (and make progress), I thought it’s better that I understand these issues better instead of trying to learn Vue in isolation.
+Today, Basim recommended that I take a look at Nuxt to build lighter vue apps.
+I might plan to do it after finishing this tutorial.

+*Day 16: August 22, 2018*

+*Today’s Progress*: I continued to try and fix the issue with component referencing.
+Tried a lot of trial and error but with no help.
+Basically, got to know that the tutorial has a lot of comments that evaluate it as one with incomplete steps etc. But I think this would be a perfect for me to learn each component step by step and make progress (think of a tutorial with a few errors planted and you are expected to learn it.
+Could be exciting right?) .
+So will continue to uncover it step by step and get to completion.
+Will take Basim / Srijith’s help with a few things, when I meet them in office.